amberhasan/amberhasan/README.md

 ### Mobile Developer * Software Engineer
  🎯 <b>OBJECTIVE </b> <br>
 Software Developer of 6+ years.
-Motivated Mobile Software Developer with 6+ years of work experience& a technology enthusiast with a strong foundation in Computer Science.
+Motivated Mobile Software Developer with 6+ years of work experience & a technology enthusiast with a strong foundation in Computer Science.
 Graduated with a B.S. in Computer Science from The University of Texas at Dallas in May 2017.
 Fun fact: Traveled to 26 countries